 Colleges that purchased an institutional registration have access to the session recordings until April 30, 2022.
-To see if your college purchased an institutional registration, click here.

 ||All sessions are being closed captioned.
 The sessions that currently have closed captioning are denoted with a closed captioned symbol.
 The closed captioning on most pre-recorded sessions is complete.
 The live sessions are still being captioned and will be updated as we receive those files.